Training Tips

-Beginner 14er Training Plan: 12-Week Guide from Zero to Summit
+Beginner 14er Training Plan: 12-Week Zero to Summit

 You want to climb a 14er but you have never done anything like this before.
 Maybe you have not exercised regularly in years.
 Maybe you have never hiked more than a mile.
 Maybe you Googled "can an out of shape person climb a 14er" and ended up here.